 The College reserves the right to take disciplinary action against students who violate the Housing Requirements policy.
 Violations include, but are not limited to, residing in off-campus housing without the expressed written permission of the College.
 Sanctions include, but are not limited to, restitution for room and board.

 Commuter status is reserved only for students who are living in the permanent home of one or both parents or legal guardians.
 In order to obtain commuter status, written and verbal notification from the parent or legal guardian is required.
 Additionally, a student must be living within 30 driving miles of the College to be eligible for commuter status.
 Students wishing to commute the following academic year should notify the Office of Student Affairs of their intention by June 1.
 Notification after June 1 will result in a contract breakage fee of $125.

 Westminster College works very hard to accommodate students with special needs or disabilities.
 If a student’s medical condition requires special consideration by the College, Housing Accommodation Request Packets are available by scheduling an appointment in Student Affairs.
-A portion of the packet should be completed by the student and the remainder completed in full by an appropriate and qualified medical professional including, but not limited to, a physician, medical specialist, psychologist, psychiatrist, or counselor and submitted to the Associate Dean of Student Affairs.
+A portion of the packet should be completed by the student and the remainder completed in full by an appropriate and qualified medical professional including, but not limited to, a physician, medical specialist, psychologist, psychiatrist, or counselor and submitted to the Assistant Dean of Student Affairs.
 The College will use the information shared on these forms to develop a strategy to best meet the needs of that particular student.
 Please understand that due to the number of students that suffer from allergies and chronic respiratory illnesses, the College cannot provide special accommodations in such situations unless a major life activity is substantially limited.
 The College will provide necessary equipment to accommodate students qualifying under the Americans with Disabilities Act.